 It’s April and I’m here with a new month of sustainable product reviews.
 We’ve been adding a few new things to our home and I’ve tried out a few new skincare items!
-This month’s review includes review of ILIA’s clean mascara, a bamboo toilet paper subscription, and a clean hand cream in a fully recyclable container!
+This month’s review includes review of ILIA’s clean mascara, a sustainable toilet paper subscription, and a clean hand cream in a fully recyclable container!

 A quick note that I had to update some reviews for the toothpaste tablets and the silk floss.
 I always try to give myself time to test out a product before sharing a review, but sometimes new things come to light with even more use!

 Who Gives a Crap Sustainable Toilet Paper Review